joshjcarrier/homeassistant-litter-robot/README.md

 Restart HASS to activate the component and to reapply config changes.
 This can be done from the frontend via Configuration -> General -> Server management -> Restart.

+🔑 _Wondering where the API key came from?_ Search for the text `x-api-key` within [this Python script](https://community.smartthings.com/t/litter-robot-connect/106882/18).

 ## Grouping Sensors